gracefank/hive-engineering-prompt/README.md

 Both selecting options are rendered in the `App` in this project.

 ## Features

 - Supports both single select and multi-select modes.
-- Provides a customizable placeholder for the dropdown header.
+- Provides a customizable placeholder and title for the dropdown header.
 - Displays the selected options in the dropdown header.
 - Allows selecting/deselecting all options in the multi-select mode.
-- Provides an intuitive user interface with checkboxes and labels.
-- Supports custom styling and customization of various elements.
+- Browsers compatible guaranteed: Chrome, Firefox, Safari

+## Possible Extensions

+- Add sections or groups in multiselect
+- Mobile view
+- Smoother animations
+- Better design

 ## Getting Started

 ### `npm i`

 Install dependencies